CaseyScott/taste-recipe/README.md

 - footer has My name and my current email address.

 ## Features left to implement
+If I had more time to spend on this project I would like to add:
 - home page images would link to there recipes.
 - up voting on favourite recipes.
 - user comments on the recipes so people have feedback.